Gratitude

 Image: (c) Dazdraperma http://www.fotosearch.com

 If you pay much attention at all to the reports, investigative journalism, conspiracy theories and undeniable conspiracy reality that is increasingly present in many different media these days, sooner or later you are going encounter the term “rabbit hole”.
 The rabbit hole is, metaphorically speaking, the long dark tunnel (of information, facts) that one must work one’s way through to penetrate the superficial, artificial, mental image of the world which certain aspects of the government, media and various other industries, do their best to assure is the one which most people of the world carry with them.
 Those who have dared delve into the realms of the realities which are kept hidden as well as possible from the average citizen often pay a price.
 I’m not referring to sinister operatives who abduct people from their homes and hide them away in some covert prison or another.
 Or who maybe kill them.
 Although those atrocities are documented to have happened to honest, caring individuals who have uncovered and revealed truths, or produced products, which certain powerful individuals did not wish to see revealed.
 Just ask Julian Assange about that, if you can get to him in whatever dark hole he’s being imprisoned in.
-You might ask Cathy O’Brien, or Dr. Jeffrey R. McDonald, oh wait, he’s locked up for life.
-Or Stanley Meyers, or Ted Gunderson, oh wait, they’re dead.
+You might ask Cathy O’Brien, or Dr. Jeffrey R. McDonald, except he’s locked up for life.
+Or Stanley Meyers, or Ted Gunderson, but they’re dead.

 The list could go on and on.
 But that is not the price which I am focusing on in this article.
 The price I am referring to is the breakdown of one’s internalized worldview.
 A reality which can often be a far more traumatic, disorienting experience than the mere mention of it even hints at.
 It can leave a person isolated, paranoid, unable to function well in day-to-day life.
 Or it might even prove fatal if the resulting debilitation is not successfully remedied.
 I think some intuitively sense that digging too deep into the affairs of the world might hold unpleasant consequences and consequently they avoid doing so.
 They usually also avoid listening for too long to someone who has been actively digging.
 But there are those whose thirst for knowledge, whose need to feel informed, connected with the actual reality of what is going on around them, is so compelling that they are going to seek the truth.
 Period.